shishpal0666/shishpal-portfolio/README.md

 # shishpal-portfolio
-# React + Vite
+# React + Vite Portfolio

+## About Me

+Hi!
+I'm Shishpal, a passionate web developer focused on building modern, responsive, and user-friendly web applications.
+I enjoy working with React, JavaScript, and the latest web technologies.
+My portfolio showcases some of my recent projects and skills.

+## Resume

+You can view or download my resume [here](src/assets/SHISHPAL_SDE.pdf).

+---

+## Project Overview

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: